 There are lots of fun things for the Children including a junior quiz for under 8s, hunt the fish, dressing up clothes, guess the objects cabinet, colouring sheets and a reading corner.
 The whole family can also explore the family trail.

-The museum also houses a gallery, which has a regular programme of temporary exhibitions, a well stocked gift shop, art gallery and a VisitScotland Visitor Information Centre.
+The museum also houses a first floor gallery, which showcases temporary exhibitions of local interest throughout the season, a well stocked gift shop and a VisitScotland Visitor Information Centre.

 Further information about the museum includes:

-Opening times are 10am to 4pm (Mon to Sat) and 12pm to 4pm on Sundays
+- Opening times are 11am to 4pm (Mon to Sat) from April until the end of October